MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-admin-workspace.md

 For more information, see [Implement User Roles](manage-security-overview.md).

 ## Settings
-The following table summarizes the settings you can manage in **Settings** in the Administration workspace.
+The following table summarizes the settings you can manage in **Settings** in the Administration workspace:

 |Item|Use|For more information|
 |--------|-------|------------------------|